ykhokhulya/stm32-fw-cube/F4/Projects/STM32F429I-Discovery/Examples/I2C/I2C_TwoBoards_RestartAdvComIT/readme.txt

   ******************************************************************************
   @endverbatim

 @par Example Description

-This example describes how to perform I2C data buffer sequential transmission/reception between two boards using an interrupt.
+How to perform multiple I2C data buffer transmission/reception between two boards, in interrupt mode and with restart condition.

    _________________________                        _________________________
   |           ______________|                      |______________           |